jedisct1/wasi-crypto-preview/docs/wasi-crypto.md

 symmetric_state_squeeze(state_handle, &mut subkey)?;
 ```

-`aborb()` absorbs the salt of the key information.
+`absorb()` absorbs the salt of the key information.

 `squeeze_key()` returns the PRK, whose algorithm type is set to the EXPAND counterpart of the EXTRACT operation.

-The absence of an `absorb()` call MUST be equivalent the an empty salt or key information.
+The absence of an `absorb()` call MUST be equivalent to an empty salt or key information.

 Multiple calls to `absorb()` MUST be equivalent to a single call with the concatenation of the inputs.